Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Buffalo has combined with its opponents to score more than 40.5 points in nine of 16 games this season.
+- Buffalo and its opponents have combined to score more than 40.5 points in nine of 16 games this season.

-- The two teams combine to average 47.3 points per game, 6.8 more than the total in this contest.
+- New York's games have gone over 40.5 points in 11 of 16 chances this season.

-- This contest's over/under is 6.7 points fewer than the 47.2 these two squads combine to give up per game in 2021.
+- Sunday's total is 6.8 points lower than the two team's combined 47.3 points per game average.

+- These two squads surrender a combined 47.2 points per game, 6.7 more than this contest's over/under.

-- The Bills and their opponents have scored an average of 47.8 points per game in 2021, 7.3 more than Sunday's total.
+- Bills games this season feature an average total of 47.8 points, a number 7.3 points higher than Sunday's over/under.

 - The 44.1 PPG average total in Jets games this season is 3.6 points more than this game's over/under.